ADVENTURES IN FIGHTWEAR

 Life went on.
 Other things happened as they do.
 I graduated.
 I was free of the moniker.
 Years pass.
 Things happen, as they do.
 Vague comments are made from time to time.
 Confrontations.
 Life goes on.

 Then, in 2016.
-Around the time I started this fightwear venture this creep I used to report to starts throwing little snide comments my way constantly about how I'm rude, he works it into every conversation he can, mostly in a sly way.
+Around the time I started this fightwear venture this creep I used to report to at work starts throwing little snide comments my way constantly about how I'm rude, he works it into every conversation he can, mostly in a sly way.
 I never thought of any interaction with him as being rude from my side, but I did find his management style annoying at times.
 Otherwise we were on good terms.
 But one day it hit me.
 While I'm trying to be friendly, at the same time others think I'm rude?!
 Tomcat's moniker came back to haunt me, like a timewarp, was he correct?
 Some people might find me intimidating.
 Some might say I am confrontational.
 And that's when I decided to embrace that little annoying nickname for the first time.

 Mean what you say and say what you mean.
 Let your word be your bond.
 Mine is Aggro.
 I am what I am.
 In the end I'm just a nice guy who doesn't take shit.
 You do you, I'll do me.